use-ink/ink-docs/versioned_docs/version-5.x/testing/drink.md

 Thanks to that, we can launch long-running simulations in a reasonable time.

 2. **Testing multiple contracts:** since we are working with a full blockchain state, we can perform any interaction with the contracts, which includes working with mutliple contracts at the same time.
-This is of course the same as in the E2E tests, but not possible in neither unit nor integration tests.
+Of course, this is the same as in the E2E tests, but it is not possible in either the unit or integration tests.

-3. **Working with arbitrary runtimes:** similarly to the E2E tests, where we can spawn any node with customized runtime (Polkadot's term for the state transition function), in DRink! tests we can work with any blockchain we want.
+3. **Working with arbitrary runtimes:** similarly to the E2E tests, where we can spawn any node with customized runtime (Polkadot's term for the state transition function), in DRink! tests we can work with any blockchain runtime we want.

-4. **Full control over runtime state:** we hold the state of the blockchain in hand, so we can easily manipulate it in any way we want.
+4. **Full control over runtime state:** we hold the state of the blockchain and exercise full control over it, so we can easily manipulate it however we want.
 This covers manipulating block number, timestamp, account balances, etc.
 Some of these are also possible in the E2E tests, but usually they require more effort or overhead.